jasonm23/onlisp-markdown/onlisp.md

 convenient to remember what defmacro does by imagining how it would be deﬁned.

 There is a long tradition of such explanations in Lisp.
-The Lisp 1.5 Pro- grammer’s Manual, ﬁrst published in 1962, gives for reference a deﬁnition of eval written in Lisp.
+The Lisp 1.5 Programmer’s Manual, ﬁrst published in 1962, gives for reference a deﬁnition of eval written in Lisp.
 Since defmacro is itself a macro, we can give it the same treatment, as in Figure 7.6.
 This deﬁnition uses several techniques which haven’t been covered yet, so some readers may want to refer to it later.

 The deﬁnition in Figure 7.6 gives a fairly accurate impression of what macros do, but like any sketch it is incomplete.
 It wouldn’t handle the &whole keyword properly.
-And what defmacro really stores as the macro-function of its ﬁrst argument is a function of two arguments: the macro call, and the lexical envi- ronment in which it occurs.
+And what defmacro really stores as the macro-function of its ﬁrst argument is a function of two arguments: the macro call, and the lexical environment in which it occurs.
 However, these features are used only by the most esoteric macros.
 If you worked on the assumption that macros were implemented as in Figure 7.6, you would hardly ever go wrong.
 Every macro deﬁned in this book would work, for example.

-The deﬁnition in Figure 7.6 yields an expansion function which is a sharp- quoted lambda-expression.
+The deﬁnition in Figure 7.6 yields an expansion function which is a sharp-quoted lambda-expression.
 That should make it a closure: any free symbols in the macro deﬁnition should refer to variables in the environment where the defmacro occurred.
 So it should be possible to say this:

 ```
 (let ((op ’setq))